-In Superman II, Zod's Dragon Non was a silentbrute upon whom Jor-El looked with contempt.
+- In Superman II, Zod's Dragon Non was a silent brute upon whom Jor-El looked with contempt.
 This characterization carried over to the comics... and then it was revealed Non was once a close friend of Jor-El's until he was abducted and lobotomized.

-In the first Star Wars film A New Hope, Luke Skywalker's Aunt Beru notes to his Uncle Owen "Luke's just not a farmer, Owen.
+- In A New Hope, Luke Skywalker's Aunt Beru notes to his Uncle Owen "Luke's just not a farmer, Owen.
 He has too much of his father in him.", to which Owen says "That's what I'm afraid of."
 In The Empire Strikes Back, we learn that Luke's father is, in fact, Darth Vader, one of the most evil men in the galaxy.
-And it's even worse if you consider the Prequel Trilogy, as we see in Attack Of The Clones, shortly after Anakin originally met Owen, he went on a rampage, slaughtering dozens of Sand People after his mother's death by their hands.
+And it's even worse if you consider the Prequel Trilogy, as we see in Attack of the Clones, shortly after Anakin originally met Owen, he went on a rampage, slaughtering dozens of Sand People after his mother's death by their hands.
 It goes from mere apprehension that Luke might get himself killed to fears that Luke might turn evil.

-In the first two Men In Black films, K was The Stoic, though this was mostly played for laughs.
+- In the first two Men In Black films, K was The Stoic, though this was mostly played for laughs.
 When Boris the Animal goes back in time in the third film to kill K, J goes back to save him, and finds that K is a likable person with emotion.
 The reason K has always been such a curmudgeonly old guy is because he witnessed J's father sacrificing himself to save K from Boris back in 1969, which ended up with K somewhat becoming a surrogate father to J.

 - In The Avengers, Tony's flight through the Chitauri wormhole at the climax of the movie is just a good old fashioned fist-pumping action climax, and his resultant brush with death (which he obviously survives) is Played for Laughs, with Tony absentmindedly rambling about going to get shawarma immediately upon waking up.
 But then Iron Man 3 reveals that he actually got PTSD from the experience, and a minor plot point in the film involves him struggling to cope with anxiety attacks following the battle in New York.

-At one point in The Hitchhiker's Guide to the Galaxy, a Million to One Chance produced when Arthur Dent accidentally activates the Infinite Improbability Drive causes two missiles to be transformed into a sperm whale and a bowl of petunias, which fall onto the surface of an alien planet.
+- At one point in The Hitchhiker's Guide to the Galaxy, a Million-to-One Chance produced when Arthur Dent accidentally activates the Infinite Improbability Drive causes two missiles to be transformed into a sperm whale and a bowl of petunias, which fall onto the surface of an alien planet.
 While the whale contemplates its brief existence at some length before its demise, all that the bowl of petunias thinks is, "Oh no, not again."
 This thought is left unexplained, with the comment: "If we knew exactly why the bowl of petunias had thought that we would know a lot more about the nature of the Universe than we do now."
-The bowl of petunias, however, is dismayingly explained in Life, the Universe, and Everything as being one of many incarnations through time and space of a creature called Agrajag, whom Arthur Dent killed in each form (also counts as a Brick Joke).
+The bowl of petunias, however, is dismayingly explained in Life, the Universe, and Everything as being one of many incarnations through time and space of a creature called Agrajag, whom Arthur Dent has accidentally killed in each form (also counts as a Brick Joke).

 Mostly Harmless reveals the entire truth: The Guide Mark II somehow used Reverse Temporal Engineering to screw with Agrajag's reincarnations so that Arthur would be brought to the Cathedral of Hate before he ducked an assassin's gunshot at Stavromula Beta.
 This is not a paradox, although it does ensure Arthur's eventual arrival.
 The Guide's purpose in this was simply to ensure all remaining humans (Arthur, Trillian, Tricia, and Random) were back on Earth before it was demolished again, this time for good, by the Vogons.